PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "No shit, Rattick?
 You've been keeping secrets from me?"
 Boltac asked with absolutely no air of surprise.

-"You've no idea, sweet merchant." dwwwww
+"You've no idea, sweet merchant."

 "En-henh.
 So, once again, whatcha plan?"

 "By keeping to the shadows and whispering their with ancient tongue, I have found the woman.
 She is being kept by the wizard in a room at the very bottom of this dungeon."

 "You found her, and you didn't bring her back with you?"

 "By all the gods no," hissed Rattick, "She is clumsy and loud like you.
-And how I am I to know that she would not do something stupid, like this one," he gestured to Relan.
+And how I am I to know that she would not do something stupid, like this one," he pointed at Relan.
 "For money, I risk my skin, but for nothing do I risk my life."

 "A wise policy, Rattick, and one I support.
-But can you get us to her."
+But can you get us to her?"

 "I can, but you will have to do what I say, when I say it," he pointed at Relan, "Especially you.
 If you do not, I will slit your throat myself."